Nursery education is for three and four year olds.

 September 2019 nursery admission - key dates

-- The closing date for applications was 14 September 2018
+The closing date for applications was 14 September 2018 and decisions are issued 30 November 2018 for on-time applications.

 Make a late application by downloading the nursery application form (pdf)